-While damage to the surface is often caused by carelessness or excessive stress, the causes of the other two types of damage may be insufficient processing quality or moisture.
+While damage to the surface is often caused by carelessness or excessive stress, the causes of the other two types of damage are sometimes insufficient processing quality or moisture penetration.

 How does the repair of vinyl floors work?

-A major advantage of vinyl floors is that most damage can be repaired relatively easily – even without expert support.
+A major advantage of vinyl floors is that most damages can be repaired relatively easily – even without expert support.

-The actual cost of repair depends on the nature and severity of the damage.
+The actual amount of repair work required depends on the type and severity of the damage.

 Remove scratches and grinding marks

-Whether by moving a heavy piece of furniture or a stone in the sole of the shoe – punctual excessive stress can cause scratches, grinding marks or small cuts on the vinyl floor.
+Whether by moving a heavy piece of furniture or a small stone in the sole of a shoe – punctual excessive stress can cause scratches, sanding marks or small cuts on the vinyl floor.

-In case of superficial damage, a suitable vinyl floor repair set helps: The repair liquid applied with a sponge or cloth fills up minor scratches or cuts in the vinyl floor and seals them.
+A suitable vinyl floor repair set helps with superficial damage: The repair fluid applied with a sponge or cloth fills and seals minor scratches or cuts in the vinyl floor.

 The repair kit thus prevents the damage from spreading to deeper layers of the soil.